AustinBenoit/Ray_Tracer/README.md

 ## Sample Images

 <img src="/SampleImages/Orthographic.png" width="300"> <img src="/SampleImages/Matte.png" width="300">
 <img src="/SampleImages/Phong.png" width="300"> <img src="/SampleImages/Reflective.png" width="300">

-Left is a basic orthographic render.
-Right is a perspective render with shadows and a matte like material.
+Top left is a basic orthographic render.
+Top Right is a perspective render with shadows and a matte like material.
+Bottom left is a perspective with phong shading.
+Bottom right is a perspective with reflective shading.

 ## Features
 - Backward ray tracing